-and the four generators are supported at bi-gradings $(0,0)$, $(0,1)$, $(1,0)$, and $(1,1)$. \end{lem} \bpf This is a direct application of Lemma \ref{lem: extremal bi-grading} by looking at the four pair of surfaces $(-A_l,-A_m)$, $-A_l,A_m$, $(A_l,-A_m)$, $(A_l,A_m)$.
-Note when dealing with $-A_l$ and $-A_m$, we need to use a positive stabilization instead, and use the grading shifting property in \cite[Theorem 1.12]{li2019decomposition} to relate the grading induced by $A_l^{\pm}$ and $A_m^{\pm}$. \epf
+and the four generators are supported at bi-gradings $(0,0)$, $(0,1)$, $(1,0)$, and $(1,1)$. \end{lem} \bpf This is a direct application of Lemma \ref{lem: extremal bi-grading} by looking at the four pairs of surfaces $(-A_l,-A_m)$, $-A_l,A_m$, $(A_l,-A_m)$, and $(A_l,A_m)$.
+Note that when dealing with $-A_l$ and $-A_m$, we need to use a positive stabilization instead, and use the grading shifting property in \cite[Theorem 1.12]{li2019decomposition} to relate the grading induced by $A_l^{\pm}$ and $A_m^{\pm}$. \epf

 For the sutured manifold $(-Y_{T^2},-\Ga_{\mu}\cup-\Ga_{1})$, the annulus $A_l$ intersects the suture four times, so it induces a $\intg$-grading where all non-vanishing gradings are $-1,0,1$.
 The annulus $A_m$ intersects the suture twice, so we perform a negative stabilization as above and use $A_m^-$ to construct a $\intg$-grading on $\shi(-Y_{T^2},-\Ga_{\mu}\cup-\Ga_{1})$.
 The non-vanishing gradings are $0$ and $1$. \begin{lem} We have